sameersbn/docker-gitlab/README.md

 #### Gitlab Pages

 Gitlab Pages allows a user to host static websites from a project.
-Gitlab pages can be enabled with setting the envrionment variable `GITLAB_PAGES_ENABLED` to `true`.
+Gitlab pages can be enabled with setting the environment variable `GITLAB_PAGES_ENABLED` to `true`.

 #### Gitlab Pages Access Control